thor-harsh/Project--ML-15/README.md

 Step 2: Each data point is assigned to a cluster.<br></br>
 Step 3: Merge the clusters based on a metric for the similarity between clusters.<br></br>
 Step 4: Update the distance matrix.<br></br>
-Step 5: Repeat Step 3 and Step 4 until only a single cluster remains.<br></br>
+Step 5: Repeat Step 3 and Step 4 until only a single cluster remains.